OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 NMEA channels management, in and out.

+This is - obviously - a _software_ multiplexer (**no** hardware required), that can read data from multiple sources, compute extra data (like current) if needed, and broadcast them onto (possibly) several output destinations.

+For example:
+- Read one or more serial ports (GPS, boat data), write them into a log file
+- Read a serial port, read e `BME280` sensor (air temperature, atmospheric pressure, relative humidity), and broadcast everything on a TCP port, for `OpenCPN`.
+- etc...

 -------------------------------------

 [NMEA](http://nmea.org) (National Marine Electronics Association) is one of the oldest IT standards, defining how sensor data should be conveyed.